algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

 With the release of TEAL 6 (AVM 1.1), Smart Contracts may issue inner transactions that invoke other Smart Contracts.
 This allows for composability across applications but comes with some limitations.

-    - An application may not call itself, even indirectly.
+* An application may not call itself, even indirectly.
 This is referred to as `re-entrancy` and is explicitly forbidden.
-    - An application may only call into other applications up to a stack depth of 8.
+* An application may only call into other applications up to a stack depth of 8.
 In other words if app calls (`->`) look like 1->2->3->4->5->6->7->8, App 8 may _not_ call another application.
 This would violate the stack depth limit.
-    - An application may issue up to 256 inner transactions to increase its budget (max budget of 179.2k!), but the max call budget is shared for all applications in the group.
-Meaning you cant have two apps calls in the same group that _both_ try to issue 256 inner app calls.
+* An application may issue up to 256 inner transactions to increase its budget (max budget of 179.2k even for a group size of 1), but the max call budget is shared for all applications in the group.
+Meaning you can't have two apps calls in the same group that _both_ try to issue 256 inner app calls.
-    - An application of program version 6 or above may _not_ call contracts with a program version 3 or below.
+* An application of program version 6 or above may _not_ call contracts with a program version 3 or below.
 This limitation protects an older application from unexpected behavior introduced in newer program versions.

 ## Application call
 A smart contract can call other smart contracts using any of the `OnComplete` types.
 This allows a smart contract to create, opt in, close out, clear state, delete, or just call other smart contracts.
 To call an existing smart contract the following teal can be used.